Skip to main content

 • Requires immediate surgeon contact if suspected

-A hematoma is a collection of blood that pools in the tissue outside of blood vessels and is the most common complication requiring intervention after a deep plane facelift.
+A hematoma is a collection of blood that pools in the tissue outside of blood vessels and is the most common complication requiring intervention after a this technique.
 While concerning, prompt identification and management lead to excellent outcomes.
 Understanding the risks and signs is a critical part of a safe recovery.

 Hematoma After Deep Plane Facelift: Hematoma (blood collection under the skin) is the most common complication after facelift, occurring in 1-3% of cases.
 Early detection and treatment prevent long-term issues.
 Risk factors include high blood pressure and blood-thinning medications.